 Introduction: Make a Programmable RGB LED Infinity Mirror With Arduino

-This Instructable shows you how to make a framed one-way mirror that reflects individually programmable RGB LEDs into a mirror.
+This Instructable explains how to make a framed one-way mirror that reflects individually programmable RGB LEDs onto a mirror.
 This creates the illusion of an infinite tunnel of pretty lights with an on/off power switch, which uplifted New Englanders' moods during the winter.

-⚠️ Forewarning - If you plan to frequently transport or hang this on dry wall, do prioritize weight and volume as variables when choosing your materials.
+⚠️ Forewarning - If you plan to frequently transport or hang this on dry wall, do prioritize weight and volume as variables when choosing materials, e.g. solid wood vs. particle board.

 This looks intimidating!

 I started this project knowing nothing about electronics.
-I did have some simple coding experience but you can copy/paste code to get the effect you see above.
+I did have some simple coding experience but you can copy/paste code to get the effect shown above.

-Yes, the LEDs could be remote controlled (no Arduino), not controlled at all ("non-addressable"), or manually controlled with potentiometers on a breadboard.
+The LEDs are controlled with the Arduino.
+If you don't care about controllable LEDs, get "non-addressable" LEDs or control them with potentiometers on a breadboard.
 Instead of the one-way mirror, you could use plexiglass or acrylic with window tint instead.
-Or you could put stuff inside the frame which would also reflect infinitely.

-2. Outside access to the USB A-B port of the Arduino and power supply jack
+2. External access to the Arduino's USB A-B port and power supply jack

 Supplies